django-cms/django-cms/docs/how_to/menus.rst

     menu_pool.register_menu(TestMenu)

-Now you can link this Menu to a page in the 'Advanced' tab of the page settings under attached menu.
+Now you can link this Menu to a page in the *Advanced* tab of the page settings under attached menu.

 .. _integration_modifiers: